cockroachdb/docs/secure-a-cluster.md

 toc: false
 ---

 Now that you have a [local cluster](start-a-cluster.html) up and running, let's secure it with authentication and encryption.
-This involves creating certificates and passing a few additional command line options, but it's still simple.
+This involves stopping the cluster, creating certificates, and restarting nodes with a few additional flags.

-1. Stop your cluster:
+1. Stop the cluster:

     ~~~ shell
     $ ./cockroach quit --insecure